-Strategies for the Group as a whole are determined by the Board of Aviva plc and these are shown in the Group 2023 Annual report and accounts.
+Strategies for the Group as a whole are determined by the Board of Aviva plc and these are shown in the Group 2023 Annual Report and Accounts.
 The Company will work with the Group to support the implementation of these strategies.

 The strategic direction of the Company is set by the directors of the Company.
-The directors consider that the Company's principal activities will continue unchanged for the foreseeable future, with the exception of the AFA activity, which transferred to a fellow Group undertaking on 1 October 2023.
+The directors consider that the Company's principal activities will continue unchanged for the foreseeable future.

-The Company is well positioned to compete in its key markets by leveraging the power of Aviva's breadth of offering within the UK to deliver compelling propositions to meet our customer needs, alongside driving digitisation through customer services, propositions and ensuring we are easy for customers to do business with, however they choose.
+The Company is well positioned to compete in its key markets by leveraging the power of Aviva's breadth of offering within the UK to deliver compelling propositions to meet our customer needs, alongside driving digitisation through customer services, propositions and ensuring we are easy for customers to do business with, however they chose.